tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

-To create a bootable SPI-NOR with boot firmware only (for exact file name see SOM specific documentation) the following steps are needed - the example assumes using U-Boot, booted from SD-Card or via serial download mode:
+To create a bootable SPI-NOR with boot firmware only (for exact file name see SOM specific documentation) the following steps are needed - the example assumes using U-Boot, booted from SD card or via serial download mode:

 ```
 tftp <bootstream>